Collapse of rotating massive stars leading to black hole formation and energetic supernovae: Summary

-We employed viscous hydrodynamics to take into account angular momentum transport and the dissipation of kinetic energy to internal energy in the region in which a velocity shear or differential rotation is present.
-This enables us to approximately capture the effective viscosity induced by the turbulence due to magnetohydrodynamical instabilities.
-However, it is obviously necessary to perform first-principle magnetohydrodynamics simulations for strictly exploring the effects of the angular momentum transport and (effectively) viscous dissipation.
-We plan to perform a three-dimensional radiation-magnetohydrodynamics simulation in our subsequent project.
+We employed viscous hydrodynamics to incorporate angular momentum transport and dissipation of kinetic energy to internal energy in the region in which a velocity shear or differential rotation is present.
+This enables us to approximately capture the effective viscosity induced by the magnetohydrodynamical turbulence.
+However, it is obviously necessary to perform first-principle magnetohydrodynamics simulations in order to strictly explore the effects of the angular momentum transport and (effectively) viscous dissipation.
+Thus, three-dimensional radiation-magnetohydrodynamics simulation is necessary in future work.

+A missing but potentially important ingredient of the scenario presented in this work is the possible existence of a relativistic jet.
+The disk evolution may be affected by this because the history of mass supply is modified by the feedback of the jet.
+The relativistic jet, if powerful enough, can also synthesize a significant amount of $^{56}$Ni, which makes the optical transient more luminous.
+It can also modify the ejecta morphology, and as a result, may affect the features of the optical transient.
+These possible effects are also the issues to be investigated in our future work.

 \acknowledgements